IntelAgir-Research-Group/ROS2-EE-Reconf/README.md

 xhost +si:localuser:root
 ```

 Now, you can start GUI apps from your Docker containers.
-This is important to visually check everything is working accordingly. *For the experiments, we set GUI mode off*.
+This is important to visually check everything is working accordingly. *For the experiments, we set the GUI mode off*.

 ## Running the Experiments